 - is created or received by a health care provider, health plan, public health authority, employer, life insurer, school or university, or health care clearinghouse; and

-- relates to the past, present, or future physical or mental health or condition of any individual, the provision of health care to an individual, or the past, present, or future payment for the provision of health care to an individual.
+- relates to the past, present, or future physical or mental health or condition of any individual, the provision of health care to an individual, or the past, present or future payment for the provision of health care to an individual.

-Health Maintenance Activity (HMA) — A task that may be exempt from delegation based on registered nurse assessment that enables the member to remain in an independent living environment, and goes beyond activities of daily living because of the higher skill level required to perform.
+Health Maintenance Activity (HMA) — A task that may be exempt from delegation based on the registered nurse assessment that enables the member to remain in an independent living environment, and goes beyond activities of daily living because of the higher skill level required to perform.